othermedia/js-handbook/development.md

     he create my-library

 Obviously `my-library` should be the name of the library you're writing.
+This will produce a summary like this one.

+    Generating JavaScript project in /Users/beastaugh/projects/my-library...
+    create my-library/test/index.html
+    create my-library/source/test.js
+    create my-library/Jakefile
+    create my-library/jake.yml
+    create my-library/.gitignore

+    Building project using Jake...
+    create my-library/build/test.js
+    created: /Users/beastaugh/projects/my-library/build/test.js
+    create test/build/test-min.js
+    created: /Users/beastaugh/projects/my-library/build/test-min.js
+    Copying ./build/test-min.js --> ./test/lib/test-min.js
+    Writing package listing to ./test/packages.js

+    ... done, now your new JavaScript project is ready.

+      * Build your project by running `jake` in the root directory
+      * We've added generated files to your .gitignore
+      * Keep your dependencies up-to-date in jake.yml
+      * Point test/index.html at your Helium server and write some tests!

 * Generating a stub project with `he create`
 * Moving your existing code into the stub project